sandrotissi/book-recommender/README.md

-## Data Augmentation & Embeddings ??
-DID WE DO SOMETHING ?
+## Data Augmentation & Embeddings ?
+What did you exactly use for the UI?
 We didn't use any additional metadata to improve our model.
 To provide rich metadata for the UI, we augmented the dataset:
 * **External API Used:** [e.g., Google Books API / ISBNDB]